 Pork BBQ & Salted Egg Triangles | P185.00

-These triangular wrappers are stuffed with chunky meat!
-It comes with mozzarella, too.
+These triangular wrappers are generously stuffed with chunky pork meat and mozzarella, making each bite both savory and satisfying.

 Main Course of Grilla